Paraguay at the 2011 Pan American Games

 Paraguay competed at the 2011 Pan American Games in Guadalajara, Mexico from October 14 to 30, 2011.
 Gerardo Paniagua was the Chef de mission.
-Ben Hockin, a swimmer who won multiple medals at the 2010 South American Games was selected to carry the flag during the opening ceremonies.
-Paraguay's delegation consisted of 28 athletes in 10 sports.
+Ben Hockin, a swimmer who won multiple medals at the 2010 South American Games, was selected to carry the flag during the opening ceremonies.
+Paraguay's delegation consisted of 28 athletes competing in 10 sports.

 Medalists

 Athletics

 Paraguay qualified five athletes (four female and one male).